softfire-eu/security-manager/pfsense.md

 Moreover, the credentials of the Experimenter are pushed in the Virtual Machine, so that user only is able to access each of the available interfaces.

+## Resource properties
+* **testbed**: Defines where to deploy the Security Resource selected
+* **wan_name**: Selects the network on which the first interface of the VM is attached.
+It is configured as WAN on pfSense.
+It must be a network connected to the SoftFIRE-public network
+* **lan_name**: Selects the network on which the second interface of the VM is attached.
+It is configured as LAN on pfSense

+## List of features
 This is a list of the main features offered by pfSense OS:

 * Firewall with stateful packet inspection